 And so it is with those who can see no other kind of Labour Party but a right-wing one that offers nothing but watered down Tory policies.
 Even those who claim to be on the Left fail to see how far to the right the PLP has shifted over the course of 30 years.
 Their approach to their members and the electorate-at-large is both contemptuous and patronising.
 This shift was is best illustrated in the figure of Rachel Reeves, who casually announced last year that Labour “wasn’t the party of benefit claimants”.
 In this statement, she inadvertently revealed what many of us knew already: that the Labour Party under successive right-wing leaders has been more interested in cultivating relationships with people with 6, 7 and 8 figure incomes than the poorest in society – the ones who have pinned their hopes on Labour to ameliorate their dire circumstances.
 But aren’t benefit claimants, many of whom are in work, voters too?
 Not in Reeves’s alternate universe.

-Yet Reeves recently topped that by channelling of Powellite language to make the claim that continued immigration would ultimately lead to violence on our streets.
+Yet Reeves recently topped that by channelling Enoch Powell to claim that continued immigration would ultimately lead to violence on our streets.
 In this, her rhetoric is little different to that coming from the mouths of UKIP politicians.
 Instead of challenging the right-wing populism of UKIP, politicians like Reeves pander to it.
 Moreover, Reeves and her fellow right-wing Labour MPs can only view the working class – the very people her party was created to represent – through the lens of a Punch caricature.
 For her and her fellow travellers the working class are universally ignorant and xenophobic.
 In this, she and they are little different to the Tories, but tell them that and they’ll get offended.

 Instead, Labour has abandoned people like these to the clutches of the UKIP and the rest of the far-right rabble.
 Indeed, the current upsurge in racist attacks is partly the fault of the Blairite-Brownite-Milibandian Labour Party that was more concerned chasing Tory votes by announcing it was “getting tough” on immigration during the 2015 General Election than facing racism head on.
-Instead, we have Labour politicians telling us that they “got it wrong” on immigration and speaking in such a way as to reinforce the beliefs of the xenophobes and racists, all of whom have been emboldened by Brexit.
+Instead, we have Labour politicians telling us that they “got it wrong” on immigration and speaking in such a way as to reinforce the beliefs of the xenophobes and racists, all of whom have been emboldened by Brexit referendum.
 The mass media joins the chorus by claiming “immigration is the single biggest issue in the minds of voters”.
 Yet for many people, the housing crisis, the continuing privatization of the NHS and wage stagnation are much bigger issues.

 Let’s return to the Labour leadership contest and, in particular, the claim that Corbyn’s supporters were “thugs” and “bullies”.
 This was constructed almost entirely from the notion that popular movements are, by themselves, dangerous and this led to the propagation of ahistorical narratives that were based on little more than loosely connected fragments of memories of the 1980s and 1930s.
 Thus frequent and rather slippery comparisons were made between Momentum, The Militant Tendency and the Nazi Party.
 None of these comparisons were in any way valid and yet the press accepted these claims as truths.
 Take this article in The Daily Mail written by Michael Foster, a Nu Labour donor and former failed candidate.
 He opens by telling readers: